tupilabs/nebular/README.md

 # Nebular

-Nebular is a pure Java fuzzy API.
+Nebular is a pure Java fuzzy logic API.
 With nebular you can include fuzzy logic and fuzzy sets to your Java code, without the need of external or binary files.

 This is possible in nebular because it uses functional programming.
 Instead of